 - English and Maths (if you haven’t already achieved a grade 4 or above)

 Students who are completing both English and Maths qualifications may be timetabled 4 days per week.

 Method of delivery

 This course is predominantly a practical-based course.
 This means that the majority of your training will be delivered in a salon/workshop environment.
 You’ll be expected to complete theoretical knowledge through homework activities and directed learning, although some theory work will also be embedded into practical sessions.
 You will be required to complete tests and assignments as part of your study.
 You may be required to partake in online learning activities throughout the course, which are often led by employers and industry specialists.

 How will I be assessed?

-Candidates are assessed during practical sessions.
+You will be assessed during practical sessions.
 The assessments are graded Pass, Merit and Distinction.
 You will be required to supply some of the models for assessment.
 Evidence must be shown in the form of a portfolio.
-Theory assessment will be carried out online, practical assessment will be continuous and students are required to demonstrate competency in a variety of tasks.
+Theory assessment will be carried out online, practical assessment will be continuous and you will be required to demonstrate competency in a variety of tasks.

-Progression opportunities could include specialist hairstylists for home and abroad, educators for manufacturers, assessors, lecturers, demonstrators, exhibition and TV work and specialist hair colourists/fashion styling.
-Also higher education such as the Foundation Degree in Media Make-up (offered at York College).
-If you want to progress to higher education you must have GCSE at grade 4 (grade C) or above in English and Maths.
+Progression opportunities could include specialist hairstylists for home and abroad, educators for manufacturers, assessors, lecturers, demonstrators, and specialist hair colourists/fashion styling.
+Students could progress on to the Level 4 Diploma in Salon Management or on to higher education such as the Foundation Degree in Media Make-up (offered at York College).
+If you want to progress to higher education you must have GCSE at grade 4 or above in English and Maths.